pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 ![Embedding models](https://sebastianraschka.com/images/LLMs-from-scratch-images/ch02_compressed/02.webp)

+At its core, an embedding is a mapping from **discrete objects**, such as words, images, or even entire documents, to points in a continuous vector space.
+The primary purpose of embeddings is to convert **nonnumeric data** into a format that **neural networks can process**.[^1]

+!!! info

+    There are also embeddings for sentences, paragraphs, or whole documents.
+    Sentence or paragraph embeddings are popular choices for **retrieval-augmented generation**.
+    Retrieval augmented generation combines **generation** (like producing text) with **retrieval** (like searching an external knowledge base) to pull relevant information when generating text.

 ## Revisit One-Hot Encoding

 In the lecture about feature extraction, we have seen that we can represent words as vectors using [one hot encoding](./feature_extraction.md#one-hot-encoding).